 ECG reveals sinus tachycardia with normal intervals, a poor baseline because of patient movement, non-specific ST and T wave changes, but no obvious signs of acute ischemia.

-A nasogastric tube is dropped revealing only a few coffee grounds.
+A nasogastric tube is placed revealing only a few coffee grounds.